Nj-aay/NOVA-MART-ANALYSIS/README.md

 5. ANALYTICAL APPROACH
 The investigation followed a business-analysis workflow.

-STEP 1 — DATA CLEANING AND VALIDATION
+STEP 1 DATA CLEANING AND VALIDATION

-The first stage of the project is to ensure that the transaction data is suitable for analysis.
+The first stage of the project was to ensure that the transaction data is suitable for analysis.
 This includes checking the structure and quality of the data, validating fields, checking for inconsistencies and preparing the dataset for analysis.
 The purpose of cleaning is to reduce the risk of producing misleading business conclusions from incomplete, duplicated, inconsistent or incorrectly formatted records.

-STEP 2 — KPI ANALYSIS
+STEP 2  KPI ANALYSIS
 Core business KPIs were calculated and compared across periods.
 These include:
 - Revenue
 - Profit
 - Profit Margin
 - Orders
 - Units Sold

-STEP 3 — TIME-BASED ANALYSIS
+STEP 3 TIME-BASED ANALYSIS
 Performance was investigated across the year and compared between:
 - H1 2025
 - H2 2025
 This makes it possible to identify whether the business deteriorated gradually or whether the main change occurred in the second half of the year.

-STEP 4 — PRODUCT ANALYSIS
+STEP 4  PRODUCT ANALYSIS
 Products were compared using sales and profitability measures.
 This prevents management from judging products based only on units sold or revenue.

-STEP 5 — CHANNEL ANALYSIS
+STEP 5  CHANNEL ANALYSIS
 The performance of Online, Physical Store and Social Media channels was compared using:
 - Orders
 - Revenue
 - Profit

-STEP 6 — CUSTOMER ANALYSIS
+STEP 6 CUSTOMER ANALYSIS
 New versus returning customer activity was considered to understand customer behavior and whether changes in customer mix could be associated with the profitability problem.

-STEP 7 — DISCOUNT ANALYSIS
+STEP 7 DISCOUNT ANALYSIS
 Discounting was investigated because aggressive discounts can increase sales activity while reducing the amount of profit generated per sale.

-STEP 8 — DASHBOARD DEVELOPMENT
+STEP 8  DASHBOARD DEVELOPMENT
 The findings were consolidated into a management dashboard comparing H1 and H2 performance and highlighting the most important business issues.

 6. KEY PERFORMANCE INDICATORS
 The dashboard reports the following H2 headline KPIs:
 H2 Profit:
 NGN55.2 million